indexdata/rfcs/text/0006-folio-distributed-vs-centralized-configration.md

 ## Summary

+Drop mod-configuration module.
+Favour distributed configuration over centralized configuration, provide guidelines for storage of configuration values.

+## Motivation

 FOLIO relies on a tenant aware extendable microservice system.
 It is highly configurable and adoptable on all kind of requirements.
-This RFC shall give a guideline for developers, where configurations shall be put.

-## Motivation

 FOLIO had no strict guidelines for developers, how and where to store the configuration values.
 This led to a situation where different approaches where developed by different developer teams.
 This makes it difficult for implementers, administrators and users to configure the system appropriate, as they may have to search the documentation how to read or write these configuration values.
 Basically there are two competing concepts where to store the values: distributed in the owning modules or centralized in a special module that offers a configuration store for other modules.
+There exist two solutions for centralized configurations: mod-settings and mod-configuration (deprecated, to be dropped).
 This RFC shall give guidelines for developers, where configuration values shall be set.

 ## Detailed Explanation/Design